fuzzy115/SCV_Git_1702/manual.md

 is hierarchical
 * 5. You mae a snapshot of the file you have a new version of bytyping git commit
- I suggest using git commit -m "message", because git requires a message describing committed changes. messages are written in kinda vim style, but I always get stuck in vim on windows, since by hitting the escape button I always get back to my code and what the hell actually, I just need to exit vim
+ I sometimes suggest using git commit -m "message", because git requires a message describing committed changes, and if you havent written something significant which needs to be thouroughly documented you can get stuck in vim. vim on windows differs from the original.
-I hate Windows.
-I'm a bit stuck in it for a moment though, since I've got too much work done already, and going to another system it a pain in the ass.
-You need to reinstall all the software for instance, even not mentioning the data already written.
 * 6. You should only store the files you have changed.
 That stands to reason.
 You can add the changed files by using the command git add filename